arm-hpc-user-group/tutorial-neoverse/guides/cluster.md

 On the console do the following:
 ```
 chmod +x example.sh
-sbatch -N 1 -n 64 -P graviton example.sh
+sbatch -N 1 -n 64 -p graviton example.sh
 ```
-This command tells `Slurm` to run our `example.sh` script on 1 Node, with 64 cores, on partition "c6g".
+This command tells `Slurm` to run our `example.sh` script on 1 Node, with 64 cores, on partition "graviton".
 This will generate output files (`*.err` and `*.out`) in the current directory, named by the job ID, e.g. `slurm-7.out`.

 If your job is queued then you can use the `squeue` command to view its status.